Archaeology/Historic Architecture/Native American Consultation

 NDOT Public Cultural Heritage

-NDOT’s Cultural Resources team efforts to bring the rich cultural heritage of the state to the public:
+NDOT’s Cultural Resources team's efforts to bring the rich cultural heritage of the state to the public:

 NDOT archaeologists are fortunate to have the entire state of Nevada as a study area.
 Human occupation of Nevada spans at least the last 10,000 years and includes prehistoric, indigenous and historic cultures.
 Our primary purpose is to guide department projects through Historic Preservation laws established by the National Environmental Policy Act (NEPA) so that cultural properties are avoided or minimally impacted by NDOT projects and are preserved in some manner for the benefit of our common cultural heritage.
 The Cultural Resource team advises NDOT on how to balance the protection of the resource with the transportation needs of the public.